TwilCynder/kuribrawl/doc/modding.md

     - `uspecial`
     - All animation with other names will have no use unless a script manually uses them.

-An animations marked with a ** indicates that it will be played on loop (with no limit of duration).
-It means they can be still still animations.
+An animations marked with a \*\* indicates that it will be played on loop (with no limit of duration).
+It means they can be still animations.
-An animation marked with a * indicates that it might be played for a set duration regardless of its length, generally the duration of the state it is associated with, in which case it is slowed down/accelerated to match this duration, but also that this duration can be set to depend on the animation (in which case the duration of the state is the length of the animatin).
+An animation marked with a \* indicates that it might be played for a set duration regardless of its length, generally the duration of the state it is associated with, in which case it is slowed down/accelerated to match this duration, but also that this duration can be set to depend on the animation (in which case the duration of the state is the length of the animatin).
 Typically, the initial dash animation will be played during a number of frames specified in the champions descriptor, but if the specified duration is 0, then the game will simply play the animation at its normal pace and the initial dash state's duration will be determined by the animation.
+These animation can be still if they are played in a context where they have a set duration, but you need to be careful as they but will cause problem if they are ever played without a set duration. (example : since the `jumpsquat` animation is only ever played during jumpsquat, it can be still with no problem if the champion has a set jumpsquat duration).

 #### Animation descriptor
+First, you must note that you *don't* really need to know any of the content of this part, as animation descriptors are integrally managed by the Frame Tool (a guide on how to use this software will come soon).

 - The first line must be the number of frames of the animation.

 All subsequent lines describe facultative info and can be omitted and included in any order.
 - `s<speed>` : the speed of the animation.
 To undertand properly how animation speed works, it is important to separate *animation frames* (the actual frames of the animation) and *real frames* (which is a unit of *time*, one cycle of the game) ; by default an animation frame is displayed every real frame, but if the speed is set an animation frame can be displayed during several real frames before changing.
 This value can be either :
     - An integer number, in which case this number will be the total number of frames  the animation will last, regardless of its number of actual frames (example : if a 3-frame animation has a speed of 13, its frames will be displayed during 4 or 5 frames so that the animation ends after 13 real frames).
+If this number is -1, the animation will be still.
     - A decimal number, in which case this number will be a multiplier for the animation speed.
 For example, if the speed of an animation is 0.25, it will be played 4 times slower (with one animation frame lasting 4 real frames.).
 In the end, the animation will last `Int(1 / speed)` real frames.

+- `f<frame id> [d<duration>] [o<origin x> <origin y>] [m<speed mode> <vx> <vy>]` : properties of a specific frame
+    - `frame id` is the frame numer (the number of the first frame is 0)
+    - `duration` will be the durationof the frame, which means the time (in real frames) during which the frame will be displayed.
+Setting this value overrides the animation speed system (in fact, i advise never using frames with set durations in an animation with a set speed)
+    - `origin x` and `origin y` is the position of the frame's *origin*.
+The origin of a frame is the point that matches the fighter's position : when displaying the frame, it will be placed so that the origin point is placed exactly on the fighter position.
+    By default, the origin of a frame is placed at {width/2 ; height} (center bottom) for a champion, and {0;0} for a stage.
+    - `speed mode` is a number indicating how *frame movement* works with this frame. `vx` and `vy` are the speed that will be applied.
+Frame movement causes a frame to change the speed of a fighter when it is displayed.
+This number must be written in decimal in the descriptor, but is interpreted as a binary number, bit-by-bit : every bit indicates a specific property of this frame's movement :
+        - bit 1 (lsb) : indicates that frame movement is enabled.
+If it is 0, there will be no frame movement at all regardless of all other bits.
+        - bit 2 : 0 means that the speed is added to the fighter's current speed, 1 means the speed replaces the fighter's current speed.
+        - bit 3 : (for frames that last more than one real frame) 0 indicates that the speed is applied (added or set, depending on bit 2) only once, when the frame starts being displayed, 1 indicates that the speed is applied every frame until the animation goes on another frame.
+        - bit 4 : disables x speed.
+If this bit is 1, only vertical speed will be applied.
+        - bit 5 (msb) : disables y speed.
+If this bit is 1, only horizontal speed will be applied. (if both bits 4 and 5 are 1, frame movement has no effect)

+- `c<frame id> <x> <y> <w> <h>` : creates a hurtbox on the specified frame, at the specified coordinates (relative to the origin)

+- `h<frame id> <x> <y> <w> <h> <damages> <angle> [<hitID>] [<priority>]` : creates a hitbox on the secified frame, with the specified damage and angle.
+    - `hitID` is the numerical identifier of the hit this hitbox belongs to.
+If an hitbox connects with another fighter that has already been hit by an hitbox with the same hitID, it will do nothing.
+This means that only two hitboxes with different hitIDs can both connect.
+For most moves hitID will always be 0, but different hitIDs allow for the creation of multihits.
+    - `priority` of two hitboxes connect on the same frame, the hitbox with the highest priority is used.